 —Joss had lamented in her last letter, received just before Vicki’s departure for Florida.

 Now, four days later, there was a whole new tone.
-Far from ridiculing Florabelle (the china doll) other girls in the dorm had oohed and ahhed over her.
-Spacyjane had cooked them a fabulous Fondue Fribourgeoise (no wine required) that wasn’t heavy on the stomach.
+Far from ridiculing Floramour (the china doll) other girls in the dorm had oohed and ahhed over her.
+Spacyjane had cooked them a fabulous Fondue Fribourgeois (no wine required) that wasn’t heavy on the stomach.
 Her parents owned Jergen’s Café in The City, which featured live Flamenco music and flaming desserts (no Joss-gibe about either) and everyone was invited to dine there.
 Spacyjane had led them in an early-morning yoga session that didn’t feel like calisthenics (boo hiss) at all, and there was talk of renting bikes so they could try some prairie cycling.

 Vicki, attempting to digest this along with conch chowder and Key lime pie, was left with a dismal sinking heavy-on-the-stomach sensation.
 She and Joss had each “drifted away” from best friends before: was history repeating itself?
 Suppose when they got back to Vanderlund, Joss and Spacyjane were thick as thieves—hoarding all sorts of private in-jokes and secrets?
 No, that was absurd; Joss would be hurt and insulted that Vicki could even contemplate any estrangement between them.

 If only they could talk on the phone!
 Let them have their nightly pre-bedtime conversations same as always, and everything would be all right.
 Except what if it wasn’t?
 “Oh—Vicki—I wish I had time to chat, but Spacyjane and I have these big, big plans that wouldn’t include you even if you were here—”